jaimetur/PhotoMigrator/help/install-docker/install-docker-linux.md

-# 🐧 Install Docker Engine on Linux (Debian/Ubuntu) Using Terminal
+# 🐧 Install Docker Engine on Linux (Debian/Ubuntu)

 This guide explains how to install Docker Engine on a Debian-based Linux system such as Ubuntu using the terminal.